OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

 ### Migrating Enclosing Predicates

-When there is a derived table or view expansion which cannot be in-lined, i.e. it has a group by or is a union or such, predicates of the enclosing WHERE phrase are migrated into the derived table itself.
+When there is a derived table or view expansion which cannot be in-lined, i.e., it has a group by or is a union or such, predicates of the enclosing WHERE phrase are migrated into the derived table itself.
 The set of predicates that may be thus migrated will be a function of the join order, thus different combinations will be tried.